projecttacoma/deqm-test-server-frontend/README.md

 npm install
 ```

-Create a .env.local file and add the following to it:
+To run the server on localhost, make sure you've pulled the latest version of the [DEQM Test Server](https://github.com/projecttacoma/deqm-test-server), then create a .env.local file and add the following:
-`NEXT_PUBLIC_DEQM_SERVER=https://abacus-dev.mitre.org/4_0_1`
-However, to run a local version of the test server, change this `NEXT_PUBLIC_DEQM_SERVER` to the desired port (this project runs on the default 3000).
+`NEXT_PUBLIC_DEQM_SERVER=http://localhost:3000/4_0_1`

 ## Getting Started